 ASC 718 requires us to calculate the additional paid in capital pool ("APIC Pool") available to absorb tax deficiencies recognized subsequent to adopting ASC 718, as if we had adopted ASC 718 at its effective date of January 1, 1995.
-There are two allowable methods to calculate our APIC Pool: (1) the long form method as set forth in ASC 718 or (2) the short form method as set forth in ASC 718 (formerly FASB Staff Position No. 123(R)-3).
+There are two allowable methods to calculate our APIC Pool: (1) the long form method or (2) the short form method as set forth in ASC 718.
 We have elected to use the long form method under which we track each award grant on an employee-by-employee basis and grant-by-grant basis to determine if there is a tax benefit or tax deficiency for such award.
 We then compared the fair value expense to the tax deduction received for each grant and aggregated the benefits and deficiencies to establish the APIC Pool.

 Due to the adoption of ASC 718, some exercises result in tax deductions in excess of previously recorded benefits based on the option value at the time of grant, or windfalls.
 We recognize windfall tax benefits associated with the exercise of stock options directly to stockholders' equity only when realized.
 Accordingly, we are not recognizing deferred tax assets for net operating loss carryforwards resulting from windfall tax benefits occurring from April 1, 2006 onward.
 A windfall tax benefit occurs when the actual tax benefit realized by the company upon an employee's disposition of a share-based award exceeds the deferred tax asset, if any, associated with the award that the company had recorded.
-We use the "with and without" approach as described in ASC 740 (formerly Emerging Issues Task Force ("EITF") Topic No. D-32), in determining the order in which our tax attributes are utilized.
+We use the "with and without" approach as described in ASC 740, in determining the order in which our tax attributes are utilized.
 The "with and without" approach results in the recognition of the windfall stock option tax benefits only after all other tax attributes of ours have been considered in the annual tax accrual computation.
 Also, we have elected to ignore the indirect tax effects of share-based compensation deductions in computing our research and development tax and as such, we recognize the full effect of these deductions in the income statement in the period in which the taxable event occurs.